charneykaye/typescript-demo/README.md

 Using Grunt to compile TypeScript to ECMA5.
 Proof of Concept by Nick Kaye

 ## Documentation

+From the command line, navigate to the project folder.

 Use the Node package manager to automatically install all of the dependecies listed in the `package.json` file:

     npm install